Innovation Without Inclusion Is Just Imitation

 Disrupting: Disrupt the system - not the people

 Disruption is only meaningful when it accounts for risk, ethics, and long-term impact.
-Future-focused leaders know innovation without accountability is just recklessness.
+Future-focused innovation leaders weigh risks, outcomes, and unintended consequences.

 A decades-old fetal growth model still used in Norway today and based on a narrow sample reveals how outdated systems persist and why disruption must be thoughtful.
 (The Midwife Method Case Story)